 - The defendant intended to cause, or acted with a reckless disregard for causing, emotional distress; and

-- As a proximate result of such conduct, the plaintiff suffered severe or extreme emotional distress.2
+- As a proximate result of such conduct, you suffered severe or extreme emotional distress.2

-In Nevada, intentional infliction of emotional distress is most often alleged along with another cause of action, such as:
+In Nevada, successful intentional infliction of emotional distress claims are most often alleged along with another cause of action, such as:

 - Sexual harassment or other workplace wrongs,